ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     * **7-day** is the plan, which could also be `14-day` or `30-day`.
 (Do not use a `lite` plan.)

-    * **name-of-your-service** is the CRN service-name of your service.
-This name will appear in orange at the beginning of each line in the LogDNA UI, so be sure to get it right!
+    * **name-of-your-service** is the name of your service as shown in the CRN.
+(For example, `kms`) This name will appear in orange at the beginning of each line in the LogDNA UI, so be sure to get it right!
 For example, the name-of-your-service here is iam-am:
       ![Sample line](images/logdna-sample-line.png)

     * **us-south** is the region where your service instance will be created.
 Other choices include: `eu-de`, `eu-gb`, `au-syd`, etc.